peteroupc/peteroupc.github.io/betadist.md

 <a id=About_the_Beta_Distribution></a>
 ## About the Beta Distribution

-The [**beta distribution**](https://en.wikipedia.org/wiki/Beta_distribution) is a bounded probability distribution; its two parameters, `alpha` and `beta`, are both greater than 0 and describe the distribution's shape.
+The [**beta distribution**](https://en.wikipedia.org/wiki/Beta_distribution) is a bounded-domain probability distribution; its two parameters, `alpha` and `beta`, are both greater than 0 and describe the distribution's shape.
 Depending on `alpha` and `beta`, the shape can be a smooth peak or a smooth valley.
 The beta distribution can take on values in the interval [0, 1].
 Any value in this interval (`x`) can occur with a probability proportional to&mdash;

     pow(x, alpha - 1) * pow(1 - x, beta - 1).